Losing Weight With Cronometer

 This approach isn’t based on any dieting fads or flaky ideas.
 It’s all grounded in science.

-It seems the act of logging everything you eat alone helps to raise self-awareness, and keeps you accountable for reaching the goals you set for yourself.
+It seems the simple act of logging everything you eat helps to raise self-awareness, and keeps you accountable for reaching the goals you set for yourself.

 Losing weight can be boiled down to a simple equation.
 Your body requires a certain amount of calories per day to keep going.
 Even just lying in bed all day requires energy to keep you alive.
 Moving about (exercise) takes even more energy.
 If you consume fewer calories in a day than it takes your body to keep alive and moving (a caloric deficit), the energy your body uses to stay alive has to come from your body itself.